 (Ages 5 – 10)

 This is the amazing story of Adelaide Herrmann, one of the first female magicians.
-She was brave, competent and as the title suggests, anything but ordinary.
+She was brave, talented, and as the title suggests, anything but ordinary.
 Starting out as a prima ballerina, Addie longed for more adventure.
 While traveling, she met Herrmann the Great, a talented magician, whom she instantly fell in love with and married.
 When he died suddenly, she took over the show and became one of the first female magicians continuing to wow crowds for the next thirty years.

-My five-year-old son was compelled by this intriguing true story.
+My son was compelled by this intriguing true story.
 The bold illustrations brought Addie’s magical world alive and the text was the perfect length for a read aloud or to share one-on-one.
 I personally loved reading the author’s note in the back giving more insight into Addie’s extraordinary life!

 There can’t be enough books about strong females and children are going to love this incredible story!